 NOTE: ONCE YOU HAVE PAID IN FULL, YOU CANNOT CHANGE YOUR OPTION TO A SCHOOL ELECTION.

 It is your responsibility to enroll in a traffic school.
 For information concerning traffic school enrollment, locations, and fees, please contact a traffic school.
-Traffic schools are located in your local yellow pages under Driving Instruction or online.
-Some driving school brochures are available in the Traffic Division lobby.

 NOTE: ONCE YOU ELECT SCHOOL, YOU CANNOT CHANGE YOUR ELECTION.

 If it is impossible or impractical for you to appear in court in person, you can elect a court hearing by mail.
 The Clerk’s office will give you an Affidavit of Defense to complete.
 This form must be notarized.
 The Judge will read the affidavit in the courtroom.
-The officer and any witnesses will testify and the Judge will render a verdict.
+The officer and any witnesses will testify, and the Judge will render a verdict.
 The Clerk’s office will notify you by mail of the disposition of your citation.

 If you fail to appear for your court hearing, the Judge can hear your case without you being present.
 The Clerk’s office will notify you of the Judge’s decision.